ekhadley/subliminal/README.md

 ### SAE experiments:

 ## today's todo:

  - finetune the sae on the animal numbers.
 Inspect the change in the key features.
    - how do you quantify a static boost to representation of a certain feature? in-out dot product?
+      - like sae diffing. is this hard?
+Surely not in the ft-on the same model case
    - can we just take dataset mean sae input activations and compare lion feature activation?
       - or do we have to actually gather the mean feat acts again?